 Many years ago, I was introduced to the idea of selecting a single word for each calendar year to act as an intention, touchstone, and big-picture goal.
 The beauty of a single word intention is that the simplicity means multiple ways of connecting are possible.

-My 2021 word was ‘Nurture.’
-I entered the last calendar year in deep grief at the loss of my father on December 29th, 2020.
+My 2021 word was “Nurture.”
+I entered 2021 in deep grief at the loss of my father in late 2020.
 I returned to therapy, a practice that continues to this day.
 I became more aggressive in my rejection of the Body Shame Profit Complex, and was gentler and more loving toward my body.
 I stayed more aware of my mental health and my needs on that front.
 When the vaccines came out and we had a spring and summer of something resembling normalcy, I spent time with my beloved family and community.
 The Full Moon Labyrinth walks during the warmer part of the year filled my soul and began healing the deep wounds the previous isolation caused.
 Best of all, I was at last able to marry my beloved partner in the sight of the gods, our family, and our community.
 Nurturing indeed.

-This upcoming year, 2022, is arriving amidst great turmoil.
-On the macro level, a new variant of the plague is sweeping like wildfire across the country and we do not yet know what the upshot will be.
+This upcoming year, 2023, is rolling in on unsteady wheels.
+The pandemic continues, and a vigorous cold and flu season is pushing our hospitals to their limits.
+We do not yet know how the mutating covid variants will play out, or what flu and RSV will ultimately do to the picture.
 The political system here in the United States continues to stagger forward unbalanced, the product of unchecked greed and poor governance in favor of ‘progress’ and capitalist values.
 Our cops continue to systematically oppress and assault black, indigenous, and people of color on a daily basis.
-The accelerating climate crisis is worsening (see also ‘progress’ and capitalist values).
+The accelerating climate crisis is worsening (see also “progress” and capitalist values).

-I spent 2021 on an inward spiral of healing and self understanding.
-I think it’s time to reach out again.
-As I was contemplating what would be best this year, what would help the most, what would recenter me on bad days, what would act as the lamp I carry on good days, the word finally surfaced this morning:
+As I was contemplating what would be best this year, what would help the most, what would recenter me on bad days, what would act as the lamp I carry on good days, the word finally surfaced:

-Things I think shining will look like when it is self-directed:
+Things I think rooting will look like when it is self-directed:

 - Feeding my body less convenient/easy foods and more nutritious and strengthening foods